 New Project Announcement!

-CIR Receives Grant Funding To Expand Work On Training For Those Who Serve Victims With Disabilities
+CIR Receives Grant Funding To Expand Work On Training For Those Who Serve Survivors With Disabilities

 Ability Central, based in Oakland, California, is a nonprofit organization serving as an educator, convener, and resource for people who are Deaf and disabled and the organizations that support them.
 Since 2010, Ability Central has been working to transform the field of communications and information access so that all individuals can realize their right and ability to receive information and express themselves.

 The Serving California’s Survivors with Disabilities project aims to meet the need of service providers lacking knowledge on how to work with clients with disabilities.
-CIR will present 4 virtual events focused on four populations: victims who are deaf or hard of hearing, victims with intellectual disabilities, victims with Autism Spectrum Disorder, and child victims with disabilities who are survivors of sexual assault.
+CIR will present 4 virtual events focused on four populations: survivors who are deaf or hard of hearing, survivors with intellectual disabilities, survivors with Autism Spectrum Disorder, and children with disabilities who are survivors of sexual assault.
 Training will include strategies that can be used to more effectively communicate and serve clients with disabilities.

 For more information about this project, please contact Crystal Cardenas, Project Director.